Ph.D., The University of Memphis

 Services Marketing and Human Resource Linkages

-Michael D. Hartline became the sixth dean of the Florida State University College of Business on April 1, 2016.
-As dean, he is committed to improving academic programs, enhancing the student experience, and moving forward with fundraising goals, including Legacy Hall, the college's new home in the Arena District.
+Dr. Michael D. Hartline is the dean and the Charles A. Bruning Professor of Business Administration in Florida State University’s College of Business.
+As dean, he is committed to improving academic programs, enhancing the student experience and moving forward with fundraising goals, including Legacy Hall, the college's new home in the Arena District.

 Before assuming his current position of dean, he served as interim dean for nine months.
 Prior to that position, he was associate dean for Strategic Initiatives and the Charles A. Bruning Professor of Business Administration, responsible for external relations, marketing/branding, executive education and strategic programs.
 He served as chair of the college's Department of Marketing from 2006 to 2011, associate professor of marketing from 2003 to 2011 and assistant professor of marketing from 2001 to 2003.